-Excerpt from “A trip-planning guide for Walmart FLW Tour stop No. 2”
+Below is an excerpt from “A trip-planning guide for Walmart FLW Tour stop No. 2” by David A. Brown

 Nestled at the edge of the Blue Ridge Mountains in South Carolina’s northwest corner, Oconee County, takes its name from the Cherokee word for “Land Beside the Water.”
-Colloquially, and appropriately known as the Mountain Lakes region, the county boasts a quartet of major water bodies: Jocassee, Keowee, Tugaloo and the host waters for the second Walmart FLW Tour stop of the 2014 season – Lake Hartwell.
+Colloquially, and appropriately known as the Mountain Lakes region, the county boasts a quartet of major water bodies: Jocassee, Keowee, Tugaloo and the host waters for fishing tournaments on Lake Hartwell.

 Abounding with largemouth and spotted bass, Hartwell also boasts hardy populations of striped bass, hybrid bass, black crappie, bream, trout and stocked walleye.
 Only the black bass will interest FLW Tour competitors, but it’s the environment in which these fish roam that most anglers appreciate.

 “It makes it good for tournament fisherman because it’s a big lake and it spreads the field out,” said Oklahoma pro Jason Christie, who claimed his first Tour win on Hartwell in 2011.
 “It doesn’t look that big on the map, but there’s lots of creeks and place to get away so you don’t have to fish on top of other people.
 There’s a lot of fishable water especially fishing from a pontoon boat.”